soutaw0429/HRAS-2023/Database/README_DatabaseSetup.md

     4) Set up your connection string as a string value for 'connectionString' variable in the 'Main' method.
     5) Run the project by clicking on the Run button

-This will populate the 'Staff' table for testing purposes for the Beta Release.

 Usage:

     This setup allows the HRAS project to have all the necessary components for it to function.